daminipchrysanthemum-tech/AWS-Personal-Portfolio-Deployment-EC2-RDS-Cloud-Networking/README.md

 | AWS Security Groups | Network-level firewall controlling inbound/outbound traffic |
 | SSL Certificate   | Encrypts traffic between users and the server        |
 | DNS Configuration | Maps custom domain to the EC2 public IP              |

+---

+## 🔐 Layer & Technology Breakdown

+**Layer 1 — Public Access**
+DNS resolves the custom domain to the EC2 instance's public IP.
+SSL terminates at the server, encrypting all traffic between the browser and the application.

+**Layer 2 — Application (EC2)** The EC2 instance runs Amazon Linux with Drupal installed.
+This layer handles all web requests, renders pages, and communicates with the database backend.

+**Layer 3 — Network Security (Security Groups)
+** Two security groups control access:
+- SG-A is attached to EC2 and allows inbound HTTPS from the internet. - SG-B is attached to RDS and allows inbound TCP on port 3306 — but only from SG-A.
+The database is never exposed to the public internet.

+**Layer 4 — Data (RDS)**
+Amazon RDS manages the MySQL database.
+Drupal reads and writes content here.
+The RDS instance lives in a private subnet accessible only via the EC2 security group rule.